-All these constraints can be expressed in a natural way as postconditions for the graph rewriting.
+All these constraints can be expressed in a natural way as postconditions for the graph production.
 However, for efficiency reasons, it is desirable to transform these postconditions into preconditions.
 This avoids having to undo the refactoring if it turns out that the constraints are not met.
-Formally, preconditions can be defined by using graph rewriting with negative application conditions [21-23].
+Formally, preconditions can be defined by using graph rewriting with negative application conditions [19, 20].
+Formal proofs are available that specify how postconditions can be transformed into equivalent preconditions for the graph production [20]